nextmillenniummedia/next-sdk-android-example/docs/manual/Banner.md

 bannerView.setUnitId("your_unit_id");
 ```

-And finally just load it.
+And finally just load it by calling `load()` method.
+By default banner will be shown right after.
+load

 <details>
 <summary style="font-size:14px">Java</summary>